 After you have restored your iPhone using iTunes or have erased it using iCloud, you can proceed as below –

 - If you backed up your iPhone to iTunes before it was disabled and erased it using iCloud.com, choose Restore from iTunes backup during the setup process.
-If you restored your iPhone using iTunes, choose to restore from your iTunes backup using the Set Up screen in iTunes.

 - If you backed up your iPhone to iCloud before it was disabled and you used iTunes to DFU restore your iPhone, unplug your iPhone from your computer.
 Note that it’s already unplugged if you used iCloud to erase your iPhone.
 Choose Restore from iCloud Backup during the setup process on your iPhone.